26 December 2014

 14 October 2014

-Miss Potter (starring Renée Zellweger)
+Miss Potter (Renée Zellweger)

 Nevertheless, I knew almost nothing about the author.
 I had not thought at all about the problems she would have faced as a female author in Victorian times, writing for what was not a well-developed market.
-These difficulties were clearly presented in the movie: we see Beatrix Potter as a young and highly intelligent woman who lives much of her life in a fantasy world with her animals and stories.
+These difficulties were clearly presented in the movie.
+We see Beatrix Potter as a young and highly intelligent woman who lives much of her life in a fantasy world with her animals and stories.
 She cares nothing for fashion, nor for the upper-class young men presented to her.
-Instead she is determined to earn her living; to enter what was a man’s world, and get her stories published.
+Instead she is determined to earn her living: to enter what was a man’s world, and get her stories published.

 Unsurprisingly there’s a gentle - and sad - love affair; there’s also a lifelong friendship.
 Underpinning it all is the story of Beatrix’s eventual emancipation from her rather overbearing and controlling mother (Barbara Flynn).
 There are some lovely cameos of family life that provide, if not humour, at least a lighter side to the story.

-This DVD is rated PG which seems about right to me; there’s nothing shocking, no violence or nudity, and just one instance of relatively mild language.
+This DVD is rated PG which seems about right to me.
+There’s nothing shocking, no violence or nudity, and just one instance of relatively mild language.
 However some of the subject matter could be a bit disturbing to a sensitive child - and it’s unlikely to be of interest to anyone under the age of about eight or nine.

-There’s a ‘Making of...’ documentary as an extra on the DVD, but we found it a bit tedious; it didn’t add anything much to the story.
+There’s a ‘Making of...’ documentary as an extra on the DVD, but we found it a bit tedious.
+It didn’t add anything much to the story.

 Review copyright 2014 Sue's DVD Reviews